aasemgar7i/alx-system_engineering-devops/0x00-shell_basics/README.md

 (2)"cd ~" changes the working directory to /root with command source ./file-name.
-(3)"echo "$(ls -l)" Display the content of current directory in long format (4)"echo "$(ls -la)" Display the content of current directory in long format with hidden files too
+(3)"echo "$(ls -l)" Display the content of current directory in long format (4)"echo "$(ls -la)" Display the content of current directory in long format with hidden files too (5)"echo "$(ls -lan)" Display the content of current directory in long format with hidden files and with user and group IDs